slzatz/slzatz.github.io/transition_to_t2.md

 Steps to create a new EC2 instance (t2.small) so that my original t1.micro instance can be retired.
-My understanding is that ince t1 uses a paravirtualization volume and t2 supports only HVM that there isn't a simple migration path but even if there was, this was an opportunity to clean up some of the stuff that had accumulated over the years.
+My understanding is that since t1 uses a paravirtualization volume and t2 supports only HVM that there isn't a simple migration path but even if there was, this was an opportunity to clean up some of the stuff that had accumulated over the years.

 **Create a new public/private key pair**
 Logging on to an EC2 instance requires a public/private key handshake.